keithjjones/hostintel/README.md

 # hostintel

 This tool is used to collect various intelligence sources for hosts.
+Hostintel is written in a module fashion so new intelligence sources can be easily added.
 Hosts are identified by FQDN host name, Domain, or IP address.
 This tool only supports IPv4 at the moment.
 The output is in CSV format and sent to STDOUT